zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise6Section3

 Code pertaining to the sixth exercise of section 3.
 Shows the use of command line arguments in a program and basic information of slices.

+##### Exercise7Section3

+Code pertaining to the seventh exercise of section 3.
+Shows use of the Printf function and formatting values.
+Also demonstrates using the backslash (\\) to use escape sequences or escape symbols suchs as double quotes.